fyne-io/docs.fyne.io/collection/table-styling.md

 ---

-Styling a cell in a table involves determining both how the cell content should be rendered (e.g text bolding or underlining, alignment, truncation) and how wide or high the column or row containing the cell should be.

-The default styling for each cell in the table determined by the template object returned by the `CreateCell` callback of the [`Table`](/api/widget/table) collection widget.
+The default styling and size of each cell in the table is determined by the template object returned by the `CreateCell` callback of the [`Table`](/api/widget/table) collection widget.

-The default size of rows and columns is determined by the size of the content of the template object.
+These can be overridden for a given cell by styling the cell widget in the `UpdateCell` callback.

-But the default size of a particular column or row can be overridden with `Table` methods `.SetColumnWidth()` and `.SetRowHeight()`.
+The size of a particular row or column can be overridden with `Table` methods `.SetRowHeight()` or `.SetColumnWidth()`.

-And the styling of a given cell, including sizing the row or column it appears in, can be overridden in the `UpdateCell` callback.

-This sample demonstrates several kinds of styling, all accomplished in the `UpdateCell` callback:

-* alternating rows displayed in bold or italic rendition,
-* text aligned differently in each column
-* row height adjusted to fit content wrapped to multiple lines, but only where needed.

 ```go
 package main